 Scott Pancoast has served on our Board since the completion of the Business Combination in August 2019 and on DermTech Operations' board of directors between 2012 and August 2019.
 Mr. Pancoast is the founder of Zylö Therapeutics Inc., a company developing an innovative sustained topical drug-delivery system, and he has served as Chief Executive Officer and as a board member from October 2017 to present.
 From November 2014 to October 2017, Mr. Pancoast served as President of Rutledge Investment Group, a real estate-focused entity.
-From 2005 until 2014, Mr. Pancoast served as Chief Executive Officer or interim chief executive officer of eight start-up companies, as the chief financial officer for a public company, and as a director of over 15 companies, including four public companies.
+From 2005 until 2014, Mr. Pancoast served as Chief Executive Officer and as a board member of Lpath Inc., a public biotechnology company that generated lipodomic-based therapeutic antibodies.
+Mr. Pancoast has served as the chief executive officer or interim chief executive officer of eight start-up companies, as the chief financial officer for a public company, and as a director of over 15 companies, including four public companies.
 Mr. Pancoast holds a B.A. in economics from the University of Virginia and an M.B.A. from Harvard Business School.
 Mr. Pancoast is qualified to serve on our Board because of his wide-ranging experience serving as the chief executive officer and as a director for multiple companies, including start-up companies and public companies.